DigitalPublishingToolkit/NN11/md/book.md

 A consequence of these vulnerabilities becoming more apparent is the growing tendency of online activities to be reorganized at the national level, while at the same time politics also takes a more nationalist turn as the global economy declines.

-Russia and China are developing operating systems of their own; the United

-States no longer want to see their strategic institutions utilizing Chinese hardware and many European countries want to abolish cloud computing if hosting is facilitated by US-based firms.
+Russia and China are developing operating systems of their own; the US no longer wants to see its strategic institutions utilizing Chinese hardware and many European countries want to abolish cloud computing if hosting is facilitated by US-based firms.

 To affirm Eric Schmidt’s slogan: ‘If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place’ means assenting to the convergence between Facebook, WikiLeaks, Google and the NSA.[^36] All these actors claim unfettered access to user information makes the world a better place.
-Which raises the question;
-which world are we talking about?
+Which raises the question: which world are we talking about?